-5 Cs of Marketing - Company, Customers, Competitors, Collaborators, and Climate are used to analyze the five key areas that are involved in marketing decisions for a company and includes : Company, Customers, Competitors, Collaborators, and Climate.
-The 5 C’s are a good guideline to make the right decisions, and construct a well-defined marketing plan and strategy.
+5 Cs of Marketing - Company, Customers, Competitors, Collaborators, and Climate are used to analyze these five key areas that are involved in important marketing decisions for a company covering internal and external stakeholders along with the business environment.
+The 5 C’s of marketing are a good guideline to make the right decisions and construct a well-defined marketing plan and strategy.
 It is a marketing methodology to analyze various aspects of the environment in which the company works in.

 • Strengths: innovative products, expertise and procedures

 • Weaknesses: lack of knowledgeable technical support or average product quality

 • Opportunities: a new international market or a market led by a weak competitor

 • Threats: a new competitor or price war

 Determine what are the needs of customers and from which clients that you’re trying to satisfy.
 A few areas of research can be market segments, frequency of purchases, quantity of purchases, retail channel, and customer needs depending on trends over time.
 Customer is the one who is consuming and paying for the product or service being sold hence it becomes one of the most aspect of marketing and hence an important aspect of 5 Cs of Marketing.

 Competitive Analysis is required for any business to survive.
 You are competing in a market with many other companies.
 Having a lot of competition can be good or bad at the same time as it would mean you are in the right market but it will take a lot of effort and cost to compete.